willfurnass/sheffield_hpc/iceberg/software/apps/jags.rst

 .. sidebar:: JAGS

-   :Latest version: 4.2
    :URL: http://mcmc-jags.sourceforge.net/

 JAGS is Just Another Gibbs Sampler.
 It is a program for analysis of Bayesian hierarchical models using Markov Chain Monte Carlo (MCMC) simulation not wholly unlike BUGS.
 JAGS was written with three aims in mind:

 * To have a cross-platform engine for the BUGS language
 * To be extensible, allowing users to write their own functions, distributions and samplers.